 For example, having some panels facing south and others facing west could be really useful when you have a time-of-use plan with your utility company.
 Your south panels will capture the most energy in total throughout the day, but your west panels will generate more during the critical peak load time in the early evening when the grid is strained.

 In any case, calculating your panel count is still easy.
 Whether you’re using the online area calculator or measuring from the ground, just measure the roof sections individually and use the calculator at the bottom of this article to see how many panels you can fit on each section.

 Inverters for multiple strings

 If you have panels set up in multiple groups (called strings), you will either need an inverter that can support multiple strings, or use microinverters.
-Microinverters give you maximum flexibility, but also cost more.
-To learn more, you read my article that explains how solar inverters work.
+Microinverters give you maximum flexibility but cost more.
+To learn more, you can read my article that explains how solar inverters work.

 Obstructions on your roof

 Just be aware of things on your roof where panels can’t go, such as vent stacks, chimneys, and heavily shaded areas.
-Also, some cities may have local codes that prevent you from placing panels right up the edge of the roof.
-(Buffalo is one such city.)
+Also, some cities may have local fire setback codes that prevent you from placing panels right up the edge of the roof.

 Calculate how many solar panels you can fit on your roof